 - The light should not be too bright.
 You probably just want to illuminate your property and not the people passing by or what’s even worse – the house of your neighbors.
 While LED lamps tend to be the best option for energy efficiency, HID lamps can provide lower light levels without any glare.

 - Locate the light so that it illuminates the object you actually want to illuminate.
 If possible, install the light no less than 3m (10 feet) above the ground and make sure they are angled downwards.
 As mentioned, flood lights can be very bright depending on the wattage of the bulb.
 If you will have your flood lights too bright and aimed awry, it might cause a completely unnecessary glare that actually can disturb the visibility and will have counter-effect of what you really want to achieve.

 - Follow the costs.
-If you are really into environmental-friendly lifestyle but do not want to give up your flood lights, it is also possible to have them run by solar energy.
+If you are really into the environmentally-friendly lifestyle but do not want to give up your flood lights, it is also possible to have them run by solar energy.

-It will be good long-term investment and actually is something you can surely consider if you plan to live in your house for many years to come.
+It will be a good long-term investment and actually is something you can surely consider if you plan to live in your house for many years to come.
 Also, installing proper bulbs can help a great deal in minimizing lighting-related costs.
-Certainly forget about any incandescent light bulbs and better go for LED lamps that are more energy efficient and won’t make your electricity bill rocket high after the installation of outdoor flood lights.
+Certainly, forget about any incandescent light bulbs and better go for LED lamps that are more energy-efficient and won’t make your electricity bill rocket high after the installation of outdoor flood lights.